8 Ways to Climb Out of Debt

 You need to draw up a list of all of your debts and include the total amount owed, the minimum repayments on each as well as the interest rate.
 Add up your total debt and total minimum repayment and then add up your monthly expenses, excluding debt repayments.
 Once you’ve added up your monthly expenses you can subtract the minimum repayment total from what’s left of your salary.
 If you find that you simply cannot afford to make even the minimum repayments you need to go back to your monthly expenses and start cutting down on anything that isn’t essential.

-3. Prioritise debts with high interest rates
+3. Prioritise debts with high-interest rates

 If you have a number of different debts you need to sit down calculator, paper and pen in hand and start figuring out the best way to tackle these debts, one at a time.
 This means that you need to prioritise debts based on which ones are costing you the most as well as which ones have the highest balances on them.
-Some experts claim that aiming to pay off the debts with the lowest balances first is a good way to stay motivated and although this may be true, you’re going to lose money of you don’t focus on the debts that are costing the most.
+Some experts claim that aiming to pay off the debts with the lowest balances first is a good way to stay motivated and although this may be true, you’re going to lose money if you don’t focus on the debts that are costing the most.
 With the rest make sure that you make at least the minimum payments to prevent the interest rates from increasing as well as incurring penalty fees.
 Credit card debt and debt incurred from short-term loans usually carry the highest interest so you should focus on these.

 4. Create a healthy budget

 This goes hand-in-hand with your repayment schedule but making sure your monthly budget is realistic is one of the best strategies to ensure successful debt repayment.
-A healthy budget is one that takes in account all of your fixed monthly expenses as well as the variable ones with the greatest degree of accuracy.
+A healthy budget is one that takes into account all of your fixed monthly expenses as well as the variable ones with the greatest degree of accuracy.
 You can’t decide to cut down on your groceries by 50% to meet the minimum debt repayments because this is just not going to happen.
 It takes a lot of time to change spending habits and at most you should cut your grocery bill by 20% to ensure that you can achieve and maintain a healthy balance.

 5. Try to negotiate a lower rate or consolidate your loans

 This can go a long way in reducing your total debt, particularly if you have a number of different debts with different service providers.
 Requesting that the bank review your account and consider offering you a lower interest rate can’t do any harm.
 You could also arrange to consolidate your loans and this may be beneficial if you’re incurring all sorts of penalties with different service providers and simply finding keeping track of your debt too much to handle.
-Consolidating a loan effectively means you’re taking out one larger loan to pay off all the smaller ones.
+Debt consolidation effectively means you’re taking out one larger loan to pay off all the smaller ones.
 You are then responsible for making only one larger repayment.
 You may think okay but then I’m going to be paying interest on this loan as well; that may be true but you’d be incurring interest anyway from the other loans.
-You can then focus your energy into making more than minimum repayments on this loan and this will be beneficial to you in the long run.
-You simply need to find a solution that works for you and if consolidation is your cure than go for it.
+You can then focus your energy on making more than minimum repayments on this loan and this will be beneficial to you in the long run.
+You simply need to find a solution that works for you and if consolidation is your cure then go for it.

 6. Cut down on expenses